 Rule #1: Do not, under any circumstances, cash in your investments when the economy or markets are doom and gloom.

 Cashing in your investments is a big mistake and causes the most harm.
 Although it is never pleasant to see your investments in negative territory, it happens.
 It is not a permanent condition.
 2008/2009 was painful – the same goes for March 2020.
 There will be a recovery.
 It may be next month, next year, or two years, but make no mistake, your investments will recover.
 You must have patience.
-Selling during the darkest days will guarantee you will never make up for your losses.
+Selling during the darkest days guarantees you make it extremely difficult to overcome your losses.

 Rule #2: Do not get greedy and ride an exuberant market when delaying rebalancing.